A reduced model for droplet dynamics in shear flows at finite capillary numbers: Summary and Conclusions

 where the model coefficients $f_{1,2}^{(\mbox{ EMM})}(\lambda,\Ca)$ have been characterized as a function of both $\lambda$ and $\Ca$ (see Figs.~\ref{fig:twopanels_deltas_f1},~\ref{fig:sub-crit_Lambda1},~\ref{fig:f2} and Eq.~\eqref{eq:f12EMM}).
-The EMM model embeds a realistic creeping time as well as a realistic deformation at $\Ca \sim {\cal O}(1)$, and its predictions on the steady deformation angle are found to be in good agreement with the results of numerical simulations (see Fig.~\ref{fig:stationary_twopanels_angles}).
-This result is not trivial, since we are able to predict the steady deformation angle via an independent measure of the creeping time; moreover, it can suggest purposeful experimental setups aimed at the evaluation of stationary state properties.
+The EMM model embeds a realistic loading time as well as a realistic deformation at $\Ca \sim {\cal O}(1)$, and its predictions on the steady deformation angle are found to be in good agreement with the results of numerical simulations (see Fig.~\ref{fig:stationary_twopanels_angles}).
+This result is not trivial, since we are able to predict the steady deformation angle via an independent measure of the loading time; moreover, it can suggest purposeful experimental setups aimed at the evaluation of stationary state properties.
 Improved agreement is also observed during the whole transient process of droplet deformation (see Fig.~\ref{fig:transient_rk}), although some enhanced overshoots are observed with respect to the numerical simulations, suggesting that a further model extension is needed to better capture the full dynamics of droplet deformation.
 Investigating whether these extensions would be possible by retaining a second order tensorial description or by including an higher order expansion is surely an interesting topic.
+Besides, studying how the loading time is affected by additional interfacial complexities, such as interfacial viscosities and surfactants, could also lead to model refinements and adaptations for capsules or vesicles.
 Also, the results in Fig.~\ref{fig:sub-crit_Lambda1} pave the way for the determination of $\Cacr$ via the EMM model, including a detailed analysis for the characterization of the droplet shapes very close to criticality.
 Another prospective for future research would be to investigate the degree of universality of our results with respect to a change in the topology of the driving flows.
 This could help, for example, to extend earlier studies on the statistics of droplet deformation and breakup in a generic time-dependent flow~\cite{biferale2014deformation,elghobashi2019direct,spandan2016deformation}, in that one can study how such statistics is affected by the interplay between the characteristic times of the driving flow and the characteristic droplet time that depends on the local flow intensity.